joerivanveen/bloembraaden/README.md

 Regarding the ‘interval’: on CentOS the interval=1 is magically translated into $_GET, on Debian / Ubuntu it is not, on those systems just fill in the value, the Job.php file will interpret it as the interval value.
 Ensure that `php` works for you, put in the path to the php executable otherwise.

+#### Daemon
+The daemon script will run continuously to handle cache and such.
+You can force the start of a daemon to watch the output live (it is logged as well) by issuing a command:
+`php /path/to/bloembraaden/Daemon.php force`
+Note the ‘force’ command, without it the daemon will stop and do nothing because you already have one running, presumably.
+Should multiple daemons be running at the same time for whatever reason, the older ones will notice this within a few seconds and commit suicide.

 ### Clients’ websites
 Your clients’ websites’ assets will reside under a folder `/instance` in the webroot, e.g. `/instance/example`.